stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 ![TEDx computer control](http://stdm.github.io/images/TEDx/tedx-computercontrol.jpg)
 *Image: Maximum Film / Alamy Stock Photo. (c) PARAMOUNT PICTURES.*

 But likely quite helpful personal assistants able for example to operate our computer to do our bidding [5].
 Still limited by imperfections, but useful.

+### The source of AI fears in an unexpected world view

 Where, then, does this fear of AI come from?